jbcodeforce/ML-studies/docs/genAI/prompt-eng.md

 * **ReAct Prompting** uses LLMs to generate both reasoning traces and task-specific actions.

+## OpenAI

+[The best practices for prompt engineering using OpenAI models](https://platform.openai.com/docs/guides/prompt-engineering) can be summarized as:

+* Write clear instruction with "ask for brief replies", or "expert-level writing", or demonstrate expected result.
+* Provide reference text
+* Split complex tasks into simpler subtasks
+* Give the model time to "think"

 ## Playground

 * Use Bedrock interface for [text playground](https://us-west-2.console.aws.amazon.com/bedrock/home?region=us-west-2#/text-playground) one of the integrated model.